 Support the Foundation

 Students at Piedmont Technical College recently headed back to class.
-Interested students still have time to enroll for Late Term, which begins September 26.
+Interested students still have time to enroll for Late Term, which begins February 19.

-Recent graduates of Piedmont Technical College’s nursing program at the Greenwood campus were recognized in a pinning ceremony in August.
+Recent graduates of Piedmont Technical College’s nursing programs were recognized in a pinning ceremony in December.